 Under Japanese rule, Taiwanese were granted permission to participate in Japan's democratic government.
 The modernization reforms undertaken by the colonial government in improving the education and infrastructure on the island were a stark contrast to the corrupt totalitarian approach that the Chinese Nationalist Party implemented upon arrival in Taiwan.
 A thirty-eight year period of martial law as well as the crimes committed against the people of this country made it difficult for the KMT to endear itself to the local population which has been part of their downfall as of late.

-After Japan surrendered, the new regime in Taiwan quickly implemented harsh language laws that would punish people who spoke Japanese, Taiwanese, Hakka or any of the Aboriginal languages.
+After Japan surrendered, the new regime in Taiwan quickly implemented harsh language laws that would punish people who spoke Japanese, Taiwanese, Hakka or any of the Indigenous languages.
 There was strict enforcement and even though a lot of the people born at that time only ever spoke Japanese, they had to learn quickly while the KMT government spared no effort tearing down any sign of Japanese cultural influence throughout the country.

 In 1946 after Taiwan's 'restoration', the Taoyuan Shinto Shrine became one of the few shrines built by the Japanese to escape destruction.
 The shrine was refurbished and converted into the Hsinchu Martyr's Shrine (新竹線忠烈祠) which would honour the fallen soldiers of the Republic of China army.

 Later, when the government restructured the island's administrative districts, Taoyuan became a county and the shrine was renamed to the Taoyuan County Martyrs Shrine (桃園忠烈祠).